-The following Share Incentives guidance note Produced in partnership with Jeremy Glover of Reed Smith provides comprehensive and up to date legal information covering:
+The following Share Incentives practice note Produced in partnership with Jeremy Glover of Fenwick Elliott provides comprehensive and up to date legal information covering:

 It may be necessary to consult the Takeover Panel (Panel) in certain circumstances if the trustee of an employee benefit trust (EBT) is acquiring shares in a company.

 If the trustee could be considered to be acting in concert with others when it acquires the shares, this could result in the trustee being required to also extend its offer to buy shares to all other shareholders, in accordance with requirements under the City Code on Takeovers and Mergers (Code).